 Britt is a champion of women in the workplace.
 She hosts the Livlyhood podcast to celebrate working women and to help them find joy in their jobs.
 Her extensive career in public affairs prepared her to now assist working women figure out how to get what they want and need from their careers.
-She will be speaking at the 2020 Aspire Her conference.
+She was one of our expert speakers at the Aspire Her® 2020 conference.

 It’s often the first question people ask when getting to know someone else; “what do you do?”
 You may have been in seasons of your life that made that question easier or harder to answer depending on your life stage.
 At times it can feel like a loaded question because you may not be comfortable with the current answer but you’re working towards something new.